-In evaluating web resources, there are five questions you should be able to answer:
+In evaluating web resources, there are five questions you should try to answer:

-• Accuracy Is the informaiton factual and accurate?
+• Accuracy Is the information factual and accurate?

 • Authority Is it clear who the author is?

 • Content/Objectivity What is the purpose of the page or site?

 • Currency How recent is the information?
 Can you tell when the information was first created or last updated?

 • Documentation/Coverage Does the page verify or document it's claims?

 Is the information accurate when checked against other resources?